 “Game Called Because of Rain” by Norman Rockwell appeared on the cover of The Saturday Evening Post published April 23, 1949.
 The depiction is also known as The Three Umpires, Tough Call and Bottom of the Sixth.

 The original is part of the collection of the National Baseball Hall of Fame.
-The teams involved are the Brooklyn Dodgers and the Pittsburg Pirates.
+The teams involved are the Brooklyn Dodgers and the Pittsburgh Pirates.